 The density of your jawbone decreases after a natural tooth is gone because it no longer has root stimulation.
 Replacing a missing tooth as soon as possible means you will be less likely to need a bone graft procedure.
 Although you might not always be able to have missing teeth replaced right away, you should do your best to replace them as soon as you can.

 Schedule a Free Consultation With 209 NYC Dental For Tooth Replacement

-Being a multi-specialty dental office we are able to provide our patients with the best treatment option that improves their dental health, while fits their budget.
+As a multi-specialty dental office, we can provide patients the best treatment option to improve their dental health while fitting their budget.
 209 NYC Dental offers options to replace one missing tooth to an entire mouth of teeth, including dental implants, implant-supported dentures, implant crown and bridges, partial dentures and complete dentures.
 Deciding which tooth replacement option is the best for you involves weighing the benefits and disadvantages and learning which treatment will best address your concerns and dental health issues.

 Contact 209 NYC Dental to schedule an initial consultation or give us a call at 212-355-2290 to go over your options and have your questions answered so you can make an informed decision on replacing your missing teeth.
 We are the oldest continuing dental practice in the state of New York, and we take our reputation and legacy of treating generations of families with responsibility.
 We invest in advancing our education and clinical skills to continue providing the best dental care to our patients.
 Call us at 212-355-2290 today.